NCenek2/UnityGames/README.txt

 4. UnityPlayer.dll
 5. Vertigo.exe

-The best way to do this is to Press <Code>, download the zip, extract the files from the zip, then click on Vertigo.exe.
+The best way to do this is to
+1. Press <Code> on the github page,
+2. download the zip, most likely will go to downloads folder,
+3. extract all from the zip file by right clicking on the folder and pressing "extract all",
+4. A new folder that is not zipped will be created.
+Enter that folder and click on Vertigo.exe to play.

 CONTROLS
 WASD to move.